dprint/dprint/website/src/setup.md

 You may specify a proxy for dprint to use when downloading plugins or configuration files by setting the `HTTPS_PROXY` and `HTTP_PROXY` environment variables.

+## Limiting Parallelism

+By default, dprint only runs for a short period of time and so it will try to take advantage of as many CPU cores as it can.
+This might be an issue in some scenarios, and so you can limit the amount of parallelism by setting the `DPRINT_MAX_THREADS` environment variable in version 0.32 and up (ex. `DPRINT_MAX_THREADS=4`).

 Next step: [Configuration](/config)